MathEyraud/Dashboard-entreprise/README.md

 The dashboard comes with a generic structure that you can customize to fit your needs:

+- **Favorites** - Quick access to your most frequently used applications
 - **Server Sections** - Organize your various servers by purpose or environment
 - **Management Tools** - Quick access to your project management, documentation, and collaboration tools
 - **Language Tools** - Spell-checkers, grammar tools, and translation services